Bob Backlund: Semi-retirement (1984–1992)

-Return to WWF (1992–1997, 2000)
+World Wrestling Federation (1992–1997)

+Initial return (1992–1994)

 In 1992 with the World Wrestling Federation struggling to find a new direction, Backlund made a surprise return to the company on July 1, 1992, in White Plains, New York and defeated Skinner.
 After defeating Skinner in a rematch the following day and Steve Lombardi in July, Backlund went into hiatus while the company prepared to introduce him to a new generation of fans.

 On the September 27, 1992 episode of Wrestling Challenge a vignette aired promoting the return of Backlund to the World Wrestling Federation.
 During his absence, the WWF had expanded into an international wrestling promotion, due in part to the colorful characters of the "Rock 'n' Wrestling Connection Era", which Hulk Hogan helped to kickstart eight years prior.
 Backlund, whose persona remained the same as it was in his heyday, seemed to be out of step with the evolution of the WWF.
 Many fans did not remember him, as he had left just prior to Vince McMahon's national expansion.
 Backlund made his official return on the November 28, 1992 episode of WWF Superstars of Wrestling and defeated Tom Stone.
 On the November 29 episode of Prime Time Wrestling he secured his first significant victory by defeating Repo Man.

 Backlund began to tour full time on house shows at the end of November, defeating Papa Shango on multiple occasions.
 On November 19, 1992, he got his first opportunity for a championship, facing and then defeating Shawn Michaels by countout in Cadillac, Michigan.
 On November 28, he made his return to Madison Square Garden for the first time in over eight years, defeating Rick Martel.
 He closed out the year remaining undefeated in competition and being announced as a participant in the upcoming Royal Rumble.

 At the 1993 Royal Rumble, Backlund, the number two entrant lasted sixty-one minutes and ten seconds, a duration record that stood until 2004, when Chris Benoit broke it.
 On January 29, 1993, he faced Shawn Michaels at Madison Square Garden, again defeating the Intercontinental Champion by countout.
 The following day Backlund finally sustained his first defeat in his comeback, losing by pinfall to Michaels at a house show in New Haven, Connecticut.
 This would be his only loss for some time as he continued to beat Michaels by countout in subsequent rematches.